-As you can see below, JFrog's revenue growth has been very strong over the last two years, growing from quarterly revenue of $42.7 million in Q4 FY2020, to $76.5 million.
+As you can see below, JFrog's revenue growth has been over the last two years, growing from $48.7 million in Q2 FY2021 to $84.2 million this quarter.

-Even though JFrog fell short of revenue estimates, its quarterly revenue growth was still up a very solid 29.2% year on year.
-On top of that, revenue increased $4.56 million quarter on quarter, a solid improvement on the $4.18 million increase in Q3 2022.
-Happily, that's a slight re-acceleration of growth.
+This quarter, JFrog's quarterly revenue was once again up a very solid 24.1% year on year.
+On top of that, its revenue increased $4.35 million quarter on quarter, a very strong improvement from the $3.27 million increase in Q1 2023.
+This is a sign of acceleration of growth and great to see.

 Large Customers Growth

-You can see below that at the end of the quarter JFrog reported 736 enterprise customers paying more than $100,000 annually, an increase of 40 on last quarter.
-That is a bit less contract wins than last quarter and also quite a bit below what we have typically seen over the past couple of quarters, suggesting that the sales momentum with large customers is slowing down.
+This quarter, JFrog reported 813 enterprise customers paying more than $100,000 annually, an increase of 28 from the previous quarter.
+That's a bit fewer contract wins than last quarter and quite a bit below what we've typically observed over the past four quarters, suggesting that its sales momentum with large customers is slowing.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-JFrog's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 77.4% in Q4.
+JFrog's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 78.1% in Q2.

-That means that for every $1 in revenue the company had $0.77 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a good gross margin that allows companies like JFrog to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that JFrog is doing a good job controlling costs and is not under pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.78 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Significantly up from the last quarter, JFrog's impressive gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-JFrog's free cash flow came in at $6.42 million in Q4, down 61.4% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+JFrog's free cash flow came in at $16.2 million in Q2, up 447% year on year.

-JFrog has generated $17.1 million in free cash flow over the last twelve months, a decent 6.11% of revenues.
-This FCF margin is a result of JFrog asset lite business model, and provides it with optionality and decent amount of cash to invest in the business.
+JFrog has generated $25.1 million in free cash flow over the last 12 months, a decent 7.8% of revenue.
+This FCF margin stems from its asset-lite business model and gives it a decent amount of cash to reinvest in its business.

-With a market capitalization of $2.46 billion JFrog is among smaller companies, but its more than $443.2 million in cash and positive free cash flow over the last 12 months give us confidence that it has the resources needed to pursue a high-growth business strategy.
+With a market capitalization of $3.02 billion, JFrog is among smaller companies, but its $469.8 million cash balance and positive free cash flow over the last 12 months give us confidence that it has the resources needed to pursue a high-growth business strategy.

 Is Now The Time?

-JFrog may have had a bad quarter, but investors should also consider its valuation and business qualities as well as what's happened in the latest quarter.
+When considering an investment in JFrog, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
 We think JFrog is a good business.
-We would expect growth rates to moderate from here, but its revenue growth has been strong, over the last two years.
-On top of that, its customers are increasing their spending quite quickly, suggesting that they love the product, and its impressive gross margins are indicative of excellent business economics.
+We'd expect growth rates to moderate from here, but its revenue growth has been strong over the last two years.
+On top of that, its customers are increasing their spending quite quickly, suggesting that they love the product and its impressive gross margins are indicative of excellent business economics.